itssamtaylor/SimpleCommands/README.md

 	- `/listall home` will list all the player's homes
 	- `/listall warp` will list all the server's warps
 	- Aliases for each are `home`, `homes`, `h` for homes and `warp`, `warps`, `w` for warps
+- If you're having trouble with this command, you'll need to either delete your config file to allow a new one to be created or add the settings to the bottom of your existing, see [/listall settings](#listall)

 #### v0.2.0-20w16a.01